27th Infantry Division (United States)

 The 27th Infantry Division was a unit of the Army National Guard in World War I and World War II.
 The division traces its history from the New York Division, formed originally in 1908.
 The 6th Division designation was changed to the 27th Division in July 1917.

 History

 When the New York Division was organized in 1908, New York became the second state, after Pennsylvania, to structure its National Guard at such a high tactical level in peacetime.
 The New York Division was called to active duty during the Mexican border crisis of 1916.
 While on federal duty, it was redesignated as the 6th Division in June 1916.
 It was released from active duty in December 1916, only to be recalled for World War I service in July 1917.
 The 6th Division was reorganized and redesignated as the 27th Division on 1 October 1917.

 World War I

+In World War I the 27th Division was commanded by Major General John F. O'Ryan.

 Formation

 Following the declaration of war on the Central Powers by the United States, the division was called into federal service on 15 July 1917, and hastily recruited New Yorkers to increase its numbers.